FC Edmonton: Broadcasting

 When the club competed in the North American Soccer League, FC Edmonton matches were broadcast by a variety of distributors on various formats.
 Radio commentaries were broadcast on The Team 1260, the local sports radio station, from 2011 to 2013.
 In 2013, matches were televised on Sportsnet 360.
 Matches were also previously available to view free through the team's Ustream channel until the introduction of NASL Live, a paid-subscription service, which was subsequently abandoned.

 In 2016 and 2017, Canadian viewers could stream matches for free at NASL.com while American viewers required subscriptions to various broadcasters including ESPN3, beIN Sports and the CBS Sports Network.

 Under the Canadian Premier League's media rights, all matches are streamed on the subscription service OneSoccer.

 Seasons

+The following list is inclusive of all competitive yearly records for the club.